Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Flux Constraint and Data Annealing

-As mentioned in Sec.~\ref{sec:method}, we make two additions to a vanilla VI approach: a flux-constraint objective and a data-weight annealing schedule.
-Fig.~\ref{fig:ablation} demonstrates the effect of each addition through an ablation study.
+As mentioned in Section \ref{sec:method}, we make two additions to a vanilla VI approach: a flux-constraint objective and a data-weight annealing schedule.
+Figure \ref{fig:ablation} demonstrates the effect of each addition through an ablation study.
 A flux constraint imposes the assumption that all posterior images have the same total flux, which reduces the complexity of the posterior distribution.
-Data annealing helps prevent falling into bad local minima when optimizing the variational distribution (Eq.~\ref{eq:objective}), since the magnitude of the data loss is much higher than the magnitude of the prior loss at the beginning of optimization.
-As Fig.~\ref{fig:ablation} shows, both additions help make optimization more stable.
+Data annealing helps prevent falling into bad local minima when optimizing the variational distribution (Equation \eqref{eq:objective}), since the magnitude of the data loss is much higher than the magnitude of the prior loss at the beginning of optimization.
+As Figure \ref{fig:ablation} shows, both additions help make optimization more stable.

-\subsection{Flux constraint}
+\subsection{Flux Constraint}

-Recall that a flux constraint is imposed through the following objective term in Eq.~\ref{eq:objective}:
+Recall that a flux constraint is imposed through the following objective term in Equation \eqref{eq:objective}:

-where $V(\mathbf{x})$ is the total flux of the image $\mathbf{x}$, and $\bar{V}$ is the target total flux.
+where $V(\mathbf{x})$ is the total flux of the image $\mathbf{x}$ and $\bar{V}$ is the target total flux.

 The flux constraint should be considered an additional prior on top of the score-based prior.
-It imposes the assumption of a constant total flux across the posterior (since closure quantities in the log-likelihood do not constrain total flux).
+It imposes the assumption of a constant total flux across the posterior (since closure quantities in the log likelihood do not constrain total flux).
 The value of $\bar{V}$ also influences the posterior: a lower $\bar{V}$ encourages sparser, more-compact images than a higher $\bar{V}$.
-Fig.~\ref{fig:flux} demonstrates this when using the CelebA prior on simulated data of the Crescent image.
+Figure \ref{fig:flux} demonstrates this when using the CelebA prior on simulated data of the Crescent image.